fac-23/be-kind_re-mind/report.md

 ### Create logical and maintainable code to deliver project outcomes, explaining their choice of approach.
 * Used next JS and wanted to use react and also wanted to encorporate a db, also this allowed us to use vercel as this allows to view pre-deployment to catch error before pushing to main.

-What interesting technical problems did you have to solve?
+## What interesting technical problems did you have to solve?

-Outline and apply the rationale and use of algorithms, logic and data structures.
-(K9, S16)
+Inconsistent errors with authentication.

-How did you debug issues that arose?
+## How did you debug issues that arose?
+Build tests to check login/sign up pathway.
+This highlighted that there is not an issue with the code, we then looked into the database we used.
+We looked on reviews of the current database and we reached out to previous FAC cohorts to ask their experience with it.
+They recommended switching from elephant SQL to supabase as it allows more streamlined connections unlike elephant SQL which would crash the site on vercel if their were too many connections.
-Apply structured techniques to problem solving to identify and resolve issues and debug basic flaws in code (S7)
+## Apply structured techniques to problem solving to identify and resolve issues and debug basic flaws in code (S7)

-## Test
+### Test
 How did you verify your project worked correctly?
+Robust cypress testing
 Identify and create test scenarios which satisfy the project specification (S6)

 Did writing automated tests catch any bugs?